mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "This isn't my first time here."

-Kip was aghast imagining what this child's life might be like.
+Kipnu was aghast imagining what this child's life might be like.

 "Where are your parents?"